 - 18.1 Once the report has been lodged, the protest committee must consider whether or not to act on it.
-The normal position is that the protest committee must decide whether or not to call a hearing. - 18.2 If an investigator has been appointed, it would be appropriate for the investigator to make a recommendation to the protest committee as to whether a hearing should be called.
-The protest committee is not bound by the investigator's recommendation and must exercise its own independent judgement on the matter.
+Except when Regulation 35.1.5 applies, the protest committee must decide whether or not to call a hearing. - 18.2 If an investigator has been appointed, it would be appropriate for the investigator to make a recommendation to the protest committee as to whether a hearing should be called.
+The protest committee is not bound by the investigator's recommendation and must exercise its own independent judgment on the matter.

 - 18.3 In deciding whether or not to call a hearing, the protest committee has complete discretion under the rules.
-However, World Sailing recommends that the protest committee ask itself two questions: - 18.3.1 Based on the information available, is there a realistic prospect that a finding of misconduct would be made? - 18.3.2 Is it in the interests of the sport to call a hearing? - 18.4 In most cases, protest committees should only decide whether to call a hearing after an investigation has been completed and all the available evidence has been reviewed. - Protest committees should only take the decision to call a hearing when they are satisfied that the broad extent of the potential misconduct has been determined and that they are able to make a fully informed assessment.
-If the protest committee does not have sufficient information to take such a decision, the investigation should proceed and a decision taken later on whether to call a hearing.
+However, World Sailing recommends that the protest committee ask itself two questions: - 18.3.1 Based on the information available, is there a realistic prospect that a finding of misconduct would be made? - 18.3.2 Is it in the interests of the sport to call a hearing? - In most cases, protest committees should only decide whether to call a hearing after an investigation has been completed and all the available evidence has been reviewed. - 18.5 Protest committees should only take the decision to call a hearing when they are satisfied that the broad extent of the potential misconduct has been determined and that they are able to make a fully informed assessment.
+If the protest committee does not have sufficient information to take such a decision, the investigation should proceed and a decision taken later on whether to call a hearing. - 18.6 The same test should be used by Disciplinary Investigating Officers when considering whether or not to charge a Participant (the same step as calling a hearing at a major international event).